 - 3. Not all moral issues have the same moral weight as abortion and euthanasia.
 For example, if a Catholic were to be at odds with the Holy Father on the application of capital punishment or on the decision to wage war, he would not for that reason be considered unworthy to present himself to receive Holy Communion.
 While the Church exhorts civil authorities to seek peace, not war, and to exercise discretion and mercy in imposing punishment on criminals, it may still be permissible to take up arms to repel an aggressor or to have recourse to capital punishment.
 There may be a legitimate diversity of opinion even among Catholics about waging war and applying the death penalty, but not however with regard to abortion and euthanasia.]]

 Perhaps Pope John Paul’s II prayer has been efficacious.
 According to the Death Penalty Info Center (DPIC), 15 states in the U.S.A. and the District of Columbia have abolished the death penalty, with 3 of them (Arizona, New Mexico, New York) having done so since 2007.
 According to Amnesty International, 123 countries have abolished the death penalty, with 17 of them having done so since 2000.
 There are more than 20,000 men and women on death row in the world, with over 3,000 in the U.S. alone.
 In 2009 there were 51 executions in the United States.
-Also according to DPIC, since the technology has been accept in U.S. courts, there have been 17 persons released from death row because of the DNA evidence exonerating them.
+Also according to DPIC, since the technology has been accepted in U.S. courts, there have been 17 persons released from death row because of the DNA evidence exonerating them.

 Murder is not the only crime for which a person can be sentenced to death row in the United States.
-According to DPIC, in a number of states a person who did not directly kill the person, but was somehow associated with the crime can be sentenced to death row.
+According to DPIC, in a number of states, a person who did not directly kill the person, but was somehow associated with the crime can be sentenced to death row.
 Other crimes that can land a U.S. citizen on death row in some states include; treason, aggravated kidnapping, drug trafficking, aircraft hijacking, placing a bomb near a bus terminal, espionage.
 In U.S. Federal Courts espionage, treason, trafficking in large quantities of drugs, and attempting, authorizing or advising the killing of any officer, juror, or witness in cases involving a continuing criminal enterprise, regardless of whether such killing actually occurs are crimes that can land a man or woman on death row.
 Outside of the United States, incest, sodomy, apostasy in Islam, adultery, human trafficking, corruption, in militaries around the world, cowardice, desertion, insubordination, and mutiny.

 REASON #1 – Capital Punishment is Never Fool-Proof: